 So, why did I write Living With Achalasia?

 This is personal!
 I know that I must take care of myself the best that I can for the rest of my life because none of the treatments I had ever addressed the foundational issues of what went wrong in my body (and mind).
 Everything I write about in this book can be integrated alongside conventional medical care.

 I do not want people to suffer and I certainly would not wish an esophagectomy on anyone.
 My goal is to share with you what I have learned from my trial and error experiments on myself, from other health care professionals, and from fellow Achalasians.
 I am learning all the time.
 What has been frustrating is that there is no one source for us to consult, to use as a starting point.
 It is my hope that this becomes that source.
 This book will forever be a work in progress.
-Please join our Facebook Group (only for "Achalasians").
+Please join our Facebook Group (only for "Achalasians") to learn about Achalasia Education.
 By sharing our experiences we can improve outcomes.
 Let’s learn together!

 Follow me on Instagram to see what is possible!